davan690/deepG/README.md

 ## installation

+### dependencies

-make sure you have hdf5 library installed on your system, e.g. you can install hdf5-1.10.5 from source
+For model saving, this package requires the hdf5 library.
+You can install it from source

 ``` bash
 wget https://support.hdfgroup.org/ftp/HDF5/releases/hdf5-1.10/hdf5-1.10.5/src/hdf5-1.10.5.tar.gz